 Some business owners feel that sites like Amazon make it pointless to try selling anything online.
 Proponents of this common ecommerce myth believe that all the factors from SEO to word-of-mouth marketing (to say nothing of these companies’ bottomless pockets) doom any other online venture to come in dead last.

-The reality: The success of Amazon only makes it that much easier for your business to succeed.
+The success of Amazon only makes it that much easier for your business to succeed.